 Price Range (Twin-Cal.
 King): $499-$999 when you use code SLEEPZOO

 Risk-Free Trial: Try it risk-free for 120 nights

 The Layla Mattress is the best flippable mattress available today.
+It’s also one of the best soft mattresses.
 We don’t say this lightly – but in our testing, Layla was hands-down the most comfortable reversible mattress.
 It provides the ideal blend of support and cushy comfort, and it’s extremely breathable in cool – so you won’t wake up in a sweat, even in the heat of summer.

 Another unique feature of Layla is the copper-infused memory foam.
 The proprietary foam blend used on the outer layers of the mattress has micro beads of copper.
 This may sound odd, but it’s a very valuable feature.
 Copper is an excellent conductor, so it helps to draw body heat away from you and help distribute it, allowing for cooler sleeping.
 Plus, copper has antimicrobial properties, which helps to keep your bed cleaner!